 The Ministry of Advanced Education and Skills Training has released the COVID-19 Return-to-Campus Guidelines to support post-secondaries across the province in preparing for ongoing safe learning and working this fall.
 The COVID-19 Return-to-Campus Guidelines are designed to parallel BC’s four-step Restart Plan and were prepared in consultation with experts from BC’s post-secondary sector, the Office of the Provincial Health Officer, regional health authorities, and the BC Centre for Disease Control.

 When you are on campus, be vigilant about following the safety rules below.
 Remember, you are protecting yourself and others.
 If you feel sick, notify your colleagues and do not come to campus.

-- Do not come to campus if you are self-isolating.
+- Do not come to campus if you feel unwell.

 - Wash your hands both before and after class, before and after using the washroom, and often throughout the day.

 - Effective September 13, 2021, as part of the new provincial vaccine requirement announced, accessing some non-essential services on campus will require a proof of vaccination.
 This will apply to on-campus indoor venues, including but not limited to gyms, restaurants, and a variety of indoor events, such as sporting events and concerts.